redbrick/blog/posts/2024-03-25-getting-started-with-your-redbrick-webspace.md

 To resolve the 403 error you need to ensure you've run the two chmod commands that were shown above, especially if you've replaced files or added new ones.

-For 404 errors you need to make sure that the site structure follows something similar to bellow.
+For 404 errors you need to make sure that the site structure follows something similar to below.
 Particularly the placement and naming of `index.html`.
 ```
 public_html
 	index.html